 (Left) Those intelligent eyes ought to tell you immediately that this is Norma Shearer-three years old.

-(Right) And this bonneted person is none other than the ''lt'' girl, Clara, long before ''lt'' was invented.
 If you can recognize these pictures of the stars in their baby and childhood days you're a real movie fan

-A cute little girl who grew up to be a movie star famous for her dancing.
-Marilyn Miller.
+(Right) And this bonneted person is none other than the "It" girl, Clara, long before "It" was invented.

 (Right) She wasn't known as Bessie Love then, but it's Bessie Love just the same.
 At eleven months.